Dummm/Visibility/README.md

 # Visibility
 Visibility polygon generator for Computational Geometry course.
-Mostly worked on the front-end.
+Mostly worked on the UI.

 ## Screenshots
 <table>